p2-inc/keycloak-events/README.md

 The maven build can be triggered by running `mvn clean install`.
 It uses the shade plugin to package a fat-jar with all dependencies.
 Put the jar in your `providers` directory (for Quarkus) or `standalone/deployments` directory (for legacy) and rebuild/restart keycloak.

+### Releases

+You can also download a release jar directly from [Maven Central](https://central.sonatype.com/artifact/io.phasetwo.keycloak/keycloak-events).

 ## Use

 The `EventListenerProvider` implementations in this library rely on two utilities packaged within.